e-basis Coefficients of Chromatic Symmetric Functions: Introduction

 where the sum ranges over all $\kappa: V(G) \rightarrow \mathbb{N}$ that are proper colorings of $G$.
 Since its introduction in the 1990s by Stanley \cite{stanley}, research has connected the chromatic symmetric function and its generalizations to objects in algebraic and geometric combinatorics, including the geometry of Hessenberg varieties \cite{unit, cho2022, wachs} and LLT polynomials \cite{abreu, per2022, tom}.

 Of particular interest is the $e$-basis expansion of the chromatic symmetric functions, in large part due to the Stanley-Stembridge conjecture \cite{stanley}, which after a reduction by Guay-Paquet \cite{guay} claims that the chromatic symmetric function of any unit interval graph is $e$-positive.
+This conjecture was recently proved by Hikita \cite{hikita} by giving an explicit probabilistic interpretation to the $e$-basis coefficients of such graphs; the more general Shareshian-Wachs conjecture \cite{wachs} about $e$-basis coefficients of chromatic quasisymmetric functions of unit interval graphs currently remains open, as well as the stronger conjecture that (claw,net)-free graphs are $e$-positive \cite{foley}.

-In general, explicit formulas for specific $e$-basis coefficients of the chromatic symmetric function are either only known for certain special coefficients \cite{kali} or in a form that does not directly give their sign \cite{chownote}.
-The $e$-positivity of some special subclasses of unit interval graphs is known, such as lollipops and their generalizations \cite{centered, dahlberg2019, dahl}, graphs corresponding to Hessenberg functions with certain properties \cite{abreu, cho2022, colm}, and those with certain forbidden induced subgraphs \cite{foley, hamel2019}.
+Explicit formulas for specific $e$-basis coefficients of the chromatic symmetric function in general graphs are either only known for certain special coefficients \cite{kali} or in a form that does not directly give their sign \cite{chownote}.
+The $e$-positivity, via direct coefficient computation or otherwise, of some graph classes is known, such as the aforementioned unit interval graphs, some cyclic analogues of unit interval graphs \cite{banaian, tom2025}, and certain classes defined by forbidden induced subgraphs, particularly subsets of (claw,net)-free graphs \cite{foley, hamel2019}.

 However, a seminal result of Stanley's original paper shows that certain \emph{sums} of $e$-basis coefficients are positive for any graph.
-In particular, he demonstrates \begin{theorem}[Theorem 3.3, \cite{stanley}] If $X_G = \sum c_{\lm}e_{\lm}$, then the number of acyclic orientations of $G$ with exactly $k$ sinks (vertices with no incident outgoing edges) is equal to
+In particular, he demonstrates \begin{theorem}[Theorem 3.3, \cite{stanley}] If $X_G = \sum c_{\lm}e_{\lm}$, then the number of acyclic orientations of $G$ with exactly $k$ sinks (vertices with no incident outgoing edges, including isolated vertices) is equal to

 \end{theorem} Indeed, since Stanley's original proof relied on passing to quasisymmetric generating functions of posets, recent results proving the same result in a more combinatorial manner have been noteworthy \cite{delcon, hwang}.